Jiangfeng-China/IOT-Meraki-DevNet/README.md

 Door-Connect
 =====
 Door-Connect is the IOT platform for door application.
-It will bridge IOT device, IM tool (WebexTeams) and Cloud application. <br />
+It will bridge IOT device, IM tool (WebexTeams) and Cloud application.
 In this platform, user can monitor the door environment and even get notify when environment change.

 Most Enterprises has some confidential places such as file room, operation room, data center and so on. <br />